These puffed millet cookies are a no bake treat coated in dark chocolate and filled with dried cranberries and toasted macadamia nuts.

 That bag of puffed millet may have sat unused for months but I foresee plenty more being purchased in the future now that these are a thing!

-psst-if you’re on the paleo train, just sub puffed rice (yay for that being paleo now!) for the millet, it’ll work just as well!
+psst-if you’re on the paleo train, just sub puffed rice for the millet, it’ll work just as well!

 Love this Chocolate Cranberry Puffed Millet Cookies recipe?